chucey/IBM-Data-Science-Repoitory/README.md

 I cleaned the data including converting text to integers and text to dates.
 Next, I visualized the data to better understand it.
 Lastly, I prepared the data to be used in the machine learning algorithm by selecting all necessary fields and normalizing the data.

-The goal of the project was to determine which classification alogorithm yeilded the best results so, this dataset was used to train 4 separate algorithms: K Nearest Neighbour, Decision Tree, Logistic Regression and Support Vector Machine.
+The goal of the project was to determine which classification algorithm yielded the best results so, this dataset was used to train 4 separate algorithms: K Nearest Neighbour, Decision Tree, Logistic Regression and Support Vector Machine.

 The training data was split into a training set and a testing set.
-I iterated each alogorithm to determine the optimal parameters that yeilded the highest accuracy.
+I iterated each algorithm to determine the optimal parameters that yielded the highest accuracy.

 After training the models, a testing data set was used to determine which model was the best classifer.
 The evaluation metrics used were: jaccard score, f1 score and LogLoss Score.